The Financial Model Template Trap: Beyond Basic Spreadsheets

 Spreadsheet-based templates don’t eliminate the most time-consuming parts of financial modeling.
 If you want to save time and improve decision-making, you need a solution that captures the uniqueness of your startup.
 One that connects to the systems you use to run your business and can easily be updated and shared with your leadership team.

 The problems with downloadable templates stem from the fact that they still force you to do your modeling in spreadsheets.
-Even if you take the time to tear a template apart and make it reflect your business, you’re left with a confusing spreadsheet loaded with assumptions that make it difficult to collaborate with other business leaders.
+Even if you take the time to tear a revenue model template apart and make it reflect your business, you’re left with a confusing spreadsheet loaded with assumptions that make it difficult to collaborate with other business leaders.

 This level of complexity has consequences, including:

 - Error-Prone Modeling: With so many interwoven assumptions and hardcoded cells, all it takes is one mistake to cause a ripple effect that throws off numbers across the model.